Astronauts nail first spacewalk to fix station's cooling system

 FAILED PUMP

-During Saturday's spacewalk, Mastracchio and Hopkins disconnected electrical and fluid lines and removed the 780-pound (354-kg), 5-foot (1.5-metre) wide cooling system pump.
+During Saturday's spacewalk, Mastracchio and Hopkins disconnected electrical and fluid lines and removed the 780-pound (354 kg), 5-foot (1.5 meter) wide cooling system pump.

 The failed pump, which was then anchored in a temporary storage site, will remain on the station for possible future repair and reuse.